solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/_index.md

         logoutPath: /logout
 {{< /highlight >}}

-When this url is accessed, the user session and cookie will be deleted.
+When this URL is accessed, the user session and cookie are deleted.
+The access token on the server is also revoked based on the discovered revocation endpoint.
+You can also override the revocation endpoint through the [DiscoveryOverride field]{{< versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk/#discoveryoverride" >}}) in `AuthConfig`.

+{{% notice warning %}}
+Gloo currently does not retry to revoke an access token if there is a service error with the authorization server.
+{{% /notice %}}

 ## Sessions in Redis